cscart/docs/user_guide/users/customers/change_profile_fields.rst

          Once you create a profile field, you won't be able to change the type of that field.

    * **Section**—determines whether this field is a part of user's contact information or billing/shipping address.
-If you choose *Billing/Shipping address*, you'll be able to configure whether or not to show or require that field separately in the billing and shipping address forms.
+If you choose *Billing/Shipping address*, the field will be created both for billing and shipping address.
+However, you'll be able to hide fields or make them required separately for each address type.

    * **User-defined CSS class**—allows you to assign a custom CSS class to this field.

-   * **Profile (Show/Required)**—the first checkbox makes the field appear during profile creation or editing.
-The second checkbox makes this field required—the user won't be able to create or update the profile without filling in this field.
+   * **Profile (Show/Required)**— ticking the first checkbox will make this field appear during profile creation or editing.
+Ticking the second checkbox will make this field required—a user won't be able to create or update a profile without filling in this field.

-   * **Checkout (Show/Required)**—the first checkbox makes the field appear at checkout.
-The second checkbox makes this field required—the user won't be able to complete checkout without filling in this field.
+   * **Checkout (Show/Required)**—ticking the first checkbox will make this field appear at checkout.
+Ticking the second checkbox will make this field required—a user won't be able to complete checkout without filling in this field.

 3. Once you've specified everything you needed, click **Create** (or **Save**, if you're editing an existing field).